May 2

 - 1953 - Pittsburgh Pirates outfielder Carlos Bernier hits three consecutive triples in a 12 - 4 win over the Cincinnati Reds.
 Bernier adds a single and a stolen base as Ralph Kiner and Jim Greengrass match home runs.
 In a stretch of 11 at bats, Bernier will hit four triples, two doubles, and two singles.

 - 1954 - Stan Musial of the St. Louis Cardinals hits five home runs in a doubleheader split against the New York Giants.
-The Cardinals win the first game 10 - 6 but lose the second 9 - 7.
+The Cardinals win the first game, 10 - 6, but lose the second, 9 - 7.
 In a strange twist, one of the fans in attendance at Sportsman's Park is a young boy named Nate Colbert.
 In 1966, Colbert will make his major league debut.
 Six years later, he will tie Musial's record by hitting five home runs in a doubleheader.

 - 1955 - At Ebbets Field, Carl Furillo hits his sixth home run of the season with Jackie Robinson on base in the 12th inning to give the Brooklyn Dodgers a 2 - 0 victory over the Milwaukee Braves.
-Carl Erskine wins his fourth game in a row, beating Gene Conley, as both pitchers posted complete games.
+Carl Erskine wins his fourth game in a row, beating Gene Conley, as both pitchers post complete games.

 - 1956 - At Wrigley Field, the New York Giants (25) and Chicago Cubs (23) set a major league record with 48 players on the field in a 17-inning marathon finally won by the visiting Giants, 6 - 5.
 The two teams combine to intentionally walk 11 batters, also a record, with the Cubs contributing seven of the free passes.
 Losing pitcher Jim Brosnan chips in with four walks, all intentional.
 Cubs third baseman Don Hoak is not one of the strollers, as he sets a National League record with six strikeouts, all against different pitchers, while Ernie Banks, Willie Mays and Wes Westrum are twice walked intentionally.
 Whitey Lockman starts in left field, switches to first base, returns to LF, and finishes at 1B.
-Ex-Giant Monte Irvin is 0-for-5 against five pitchers.
-The game is six minutes shy of the 5:19 record set by the Dodgers-Braves in 20 innings in 1940.
+Ex-Giant Monte Irvin is 0 for 5 against five pitchers.
+The game is six minutes shy of the 5:19 record set by the Dodgers-Bees in 20 innings in 1940.

 - 1960 - Birmingham and Memphis set a Southern Association record by hitting 11 home runs in one game.
 With Russwood Park unavailable due to a fire, a temporary park proves especially inviting for home runs.
 Six of the home runs clear the right-field fence, which is only 204 feet from home plate.